 2 - 3 years

-Brush their own teeth, wash their face by the bathroom mirror
+Brush their own teeth, wash their face at the bathroom mirror.

 3 - 5 years

 Assemble simple foods and dishes like sandwiches or cereal.